-Moving averages are extremely popular among traders as they represent one of the most used trend indicators available.
-The cause for their popularity comes from the fact that they are simple to use and interpret and yet the signals generated are strong enough to allow traders to profit from market swings.
-Traders use moving averages for multiple reasons but the most important use of this indicator is to help find support and resistance area, or areas where a trader might want to add another trade in a trending environment.
-Riding a trend doesn’t only mean to stay in the trend for the whole period but also to add to the initial position when market retraces.
-This is why moving averages are for.
-Trading with moving averages is very simple but yet the implications so powerful that traders look very careful when the price is meeting a higher average for the first time as most likely it is going to be rejected from it.
-Because of this, there are a variety of trading strategies developed around moving averages and how the price is reacting when it is reaching them.
+Moving averages are extremely popular among traders as they represent one of the most-used trend indicators available.
+The cause of their popularity comes from the fact that they are simple to use and interpret, and yet the signals generated are strong enough to allow traders to profit from market swings.
+Traders use moving averages for multiple reasons, but the most important use of this indicator is to help find support and resistance areas, or areas where a trader might want to add another trade in a trending environment.
+Riding a trend doesn’t only mean staying in the trend for the whole period, but also adding to the initial position when the market retraces.
+This is what moving averages are for.
+Trading with moving averages is very simple, yet the implications are so powerful that traders look very carefully when the price meets a higher average for the first time, as most likely it is going to be rejected from it.
+Because of this, there are a variety of trading strategies developed around moving averages, and how the price reacts when it reaches them.

 Moving Averages Generalities

-Moving averages are of multiple types but the ones to be used are the Simple Moving Averages (SMA) or the Exponential Moving Averages (EMA).
-Out of the two, the SMA is a fixed one, in the sense that by the time a value it is plotted on a chart it is going to stay there forever, while the EMA adapts to future price levels.
+Moving averages are of multiple types, but the ones to be used are Simple Moving Averages (SMAs) or Exponential Moving Averages (EMAs).
+Of the two, the SMA is a fixed one, in the sense that by the time a value is plotted on a chart it is going to stay there forever, while the EMA adapts to future price levels.
 From this point of view, the SMA is more reliable.
-As a rule of thumb for any indicator, no matter if it is a trending one or an oscillator, the bigger the time frame it is attached to, the more important its interpretation is.
-For example, it is one thing the price is meeting a moving average on the hourly chart, and a totally different thing if the same thing is happening on a monthly or weekly chart.
-The support/resistance levels on the bigger time frames are by far more important than the ones on the hourly.
-Moving averages are offered by any trading platform and we’ll use the MetaTrader 4 to show where the indicator is to be found and how to apply it on a chart.
-Simply open the MetaTrader 4 trading platform and under the Insert/Indicators/Trend tab, the Moving Average indicator can be found.
+As a rule of thumb for any indicator, no matter whether it is a trending one or an oscillator, the longer the timeframe it is attached to, the more important is its interpretation.
+For example, it is one thing for the price to meet a moving average on the hourly chart, and a totally different thing if the same thing happens on a monthly or weekly chart.
+The support/resistance levels on the longer timeframes are far more important than those on the hourly ones.
+Moving averages are offered by any trading platform, and here we’ll use the MetaTrader 4 to show where the indicator is to be found, and how to apply it on a chart.
+Simply open the MetaTrader 4 trading platform, and the Moving Average indicator can be found under the Insert/Indicators/Trend tab.

-By clicking on it, a pop-up window appears and in that window, we have the possibility to customize our indicator.
-More exactly, we can choose the period it is going to take into consideration as well as other things like simple or exponential or another type of moving average we want, the color or it, appearance, etc. The bigger the period a moving average is taken into consideration, the more difficult for the price to break.
+By clicking on it, a pop-up window appears, and in that window we have the possibility of customising our indicator.
+More exactly, we can choose the period it is going to take into consideration, as well as other things such as simple or exponential, or another type of moving average we want, the colour or it, its appearance, etc. The longer the period over which a moving average is taken into consideration, the more difficult it is for the price to break.

 Trading with Moving Averages